sparrowsinmyyard/studyTour/README.md

 # studyTour
-🧿 that pelle pelle hold a ruger🕺🕺
+🧿 that pelle pelle hold a ruger🕺🕺 yay